zammad/zammad-user-documentation/basics/zammad-glossary.rst

 Icinga
    Icinga is a monitoring system that supervises the availability of an organization's entire system infrastructure.
-   It can be intergrated into Zammad so that it triggers a ticket in case of a warning situation.
+   It can be integrated into Zammad so that it triggers a ticket in case of a warning situation.

    `Learn more about Icinga on our landing page`_.